Pandz18/IoT-For-Beginners/README.md

 # IoT for Beginners - A Curriculum

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about IoT basics.
-Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
+Each lesson includes pre-and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment, and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 The projects cover the journey of food from farm to table.
-This includes farming, logistics, manufacturing, retail and consumer - all popular industry areas for IoT devices.
+This includes farming, logistics, manufacturing, retail, and consumer - all popular industry areas for IoT devices.

 ![A road map for the course showing 24 lessons covering intro, farming, transport, processing, retail and cooking](sketchnotes/Roadmap.jpg)